Observationally driven Galactic double white dwarf population for LISA: Introduction

-Characterising the Galactic DWD population with currently available electromagnetic facilities has proven to be technically challenging due to their compact sizes and unique spectral characteristics \citep[e.g.][and see also Section~\ref{sec:obs} below]{reb19}.
-The discovery of DWDs that can be potentially detected by \textit{LISA} was made possible with specifically designed (electromagnetic) surveys (cf. Section~\ref{sec:obs}).
-As a result, the observed sample of \textit{LISA}-detectable DWDs is strongly biased and incomplete \citep[][]{kup18}, and all the current predictions for the \textit{LISA} mission are based on the binary population synthesis (BPS) technique rather than on actual observations \citep{nel01a,rui10,yu10,nis12,kor17,lam19,bre20,li20}.
-The BPS predictions are difficult to test against the observed sample \citep[but see][]{nel01a, too12} because of its limited size and nontrivial selection effects and biases (cf. Section~\ref{sec:obs}).
+Characterising the Galactic DWD population with currently available electromagnetic facilities has proven to be technically challenging due to the compact size of these binaries and white dwarf stars, and their unique spectral characteristics \citep[e.g.][and see also Section~\ref{sec:obs} below]{reb19}.
+The discovery of DWDs that can be potentially detected by \textit{LISA} was made possible with specifically designed (electromagnetic) surveys (see Section~\ref{sec:obs}).
+As a result, the observed sample of \textit{LISA}-detectable DWDs is strongly biased and incomplete \citep[e.g.][]{kup18}, and all the current predictions for the \textit{LISA} mission are based on the binary population synthesis (BPS) technique rather than on actual observations \citep{nel01a,rui10,yu10,nis12,kor17,lam19,bre20,li20}.
+The BPS-based predictions are difficult to test against the observed sample \citep[but see][]{nel01a, too12} because of its limited size and nontrivial selection effects and biases (see Section~\ref{sec:obs}).

 In this work, we step away from the BPS technique, and assemble a mock DWD population for \textit{LISA} based on results derived from observations.
 To achieve this, we follow the recipe for generating the Galactic disc DWD population of \citet[][]{maoz12} and the results obtained by fitting this model to observations in \citet{badenes12, maoz17} and \citet{maoz18}.
 We estimate a factor $2-5$ increase in the number of \textit{LISA} detections with this model compared to various BPS forecasts.
 Interestingly, the resulting population also produces a significantly different shape of the DWD confusion foreground compared to previous studies.
-Both results have important implications for both Galactic and extra-galactic studies with the \textit{LISA} mission data.
+Both results have important implications for Galactic as well as extra-galactic studies with the \textit{LISA} mission data.

 The structure of this work is as follows.
 In Section~\ref{sec:obs} we give a brief overview of the current status of DWD observations without limiting ourselves to the sample of the currently known \textit{LISA} detectable binaries (also known as `\textit{LISA} verification binaries').
 In Section~\ref{sec:pop} we describe how we construct the observationally motivated Galactic DWD population.
 In Section~\ref{sec:gwg} we provide a brief description of the \textit{LISA} data analysis method.
 In Section~\ref{sec:results} we present our results.
 In Section~\ref{sec:discussion} we discuss the implications for the \textit{LISA} observations compared to BPS models, and summarise the most important conclusions.